Death of Dante Alighieri

-Though he had married Gemma in 1285, Dante still carried a torch for Beatrice.
+Though he had married Gemma in 1285, Dante still longed for Beatrice.
 Her death in 1290 had a profound effect on him.
 He fully embraced Christianity and extensively studied the philosophical works of Boethius, Cicero, and Aristotle.
-He also began producing a significant amount of poetry, establishing his own unique poetic voice.
-Dante also became involved in the city’s politics, which were embroiled in a war between the White Guelfs and the Black Guelfs.
+Additionally, he began producing a significant amount of poetry, establishing his own unique poetic voice.
+Dante also became involved in the city’s politics, which were embroiled in a war between the White Guelfs, who opposed papal influence, and the Black Guelfs who supported the pope.
 Siding with the White Guelfs, Dante was eventually exiled to Verona and later Ravenna.

 It was during his exile that Dante came up with the idea of his most famous work, the Divine Comedy.
 He wrote it between 1308 and 1321.
 The epic poem is divided into three parts – the Inferno, Purgatorio, and Paradiso.
 The poems are a fictional account of Dante’s travels through the realms of the dead – Hell, Purgatory, and Heaven – under the protection of spirit guides (Roman poet Virgil, and Beatrice, Dante’s “ideal woman”).